 Some interesting temples around Phrae

-Like anywhere in Thailand, and if you are not yet satisfied level temples, Phrae has its share of Wat (temple), worth at least a glance.
+Like anywhere in Thailand, and if you're not yet satiated with temples, Phrae has its share of Wat (temples), worth at least a look.

 Wat Chom Sawan